felixle236/node-core/README.md

    > Define a serial of data in a column in the database that we can identify earlier.
 Ex: RoleId, OrderStatus, InvoiceStatus, AccountType,....
    > It will be easier to understand and maintain your source code.
 Please take a look and compare them: `if (order.status === OrderStatus.Draft)` vs `if (order.status === 1)`, `order.status = OrderStatus.Processing` vs `order.status = 2`.

 - The advice is that you should use a starting value of `1` if you are using the number data type.
 It will be easier to validate the data input.
-Ex: `if (!data.status) throw new SystemError(MessageError.PARAM_REQUIRED, 'order status');`
+Ex: `if (!data.status) throw new SystemError(MessageError.PARAM_REQUIRED, { t: 'order_status' });`

 ## Exception